bionauts/sharkscope/hardware/CAD_DESIGN.md

 ## 11. Disclaimer
 This CAD specification is a **conceptual design document** for early-stage prototyping.
 All dimensions, materials, and structural assumptions must be validated through iterative mechanical, hydrodynamic, and bioethical review before field deployment.

----
-Prepared for the SharkScope project engineering and modeling teams.